polarfire-soc/icicle-kit-reference-design/Readme.md

 5. Configure the design if required and run the Libero SoC design flow to program a device

 **Note:**
     - In previous designs eMMC and SD cards could not be used simultaneously.
 This required providing separate designs supporting eMMC or SD cards.
-Updates allow dynamic switching between eMMC and SD cards, scripts are still provided for both eMMC and SD cards.
+This Icicle Kit Reference Design release allows dynamic switching between eMMC and SD cards.
+However, scripts are still provided for both eMMC and SD cards.
 They will produce the same design and allow interim XML support until Libero SoC is updated.
 See the section "eMMC and SD cards switching" for more information.
     - Dynamic eMMC and SD cards switching allows the HSS to check if an SD card is inserted on system startup and boot it if one is present and if there is no card inserted revert to booting from the eMMC.

 ## Design description